 A baby bird may be blown out of a nest by wind or rain, or even dropped after a failed predatory attack.
 If the bird isn’t hurt, you can place it back in the nest.
 Unlike mammals, birds have a poor sense of smell and will not reject babies touched by people.

 Watch the nest for one to two hours to confirm the parents are coming back to feed the baby.
-If the parents don’t return, or the baby bird is hurt, call the BC SPCA Animal Helpline at 1-855-622-7722 for advice.
+If the parents don’t return, or the baby bird is hurt, contact your local wildlife rehabilitation centre or call the BC SPCA Animal Helpline at 1-855-622-7722 for advice.
 Sometimes parents will reject baby birds if there is something wrong with them, or they are too weak.

 In the spring and summer, you may see healthy-looking birds on the ground that can’t fly.
 These young birds are called fledglings.
 Birds at this age are just learning how to fly.